TheOdinProject/curriculum/nodeJS/authentication/cookies.md

 - Describe what cookies are.
 - Describe what you can use cookies for.
 - Explain some of the different attributes of cookies.
+- Explain when and why you might need to notify users for consent to use cookies.

 ### Cookies